American University: 21st century

 In 2019, the School of Education (SOE) was separated from the College of Arts and Sciences (CAS).
 According to then dean of SOE Cheryl Holcomb-McCoy the move was made to "encourage more students to pursue careers in education."
 Areas of study that students can pursue within the school include: teacher education, special education, education policy and leadership, and international education.
 The school is home to the Institute for Innovation in Education and the Center for Postsecondary Readiness and Success.

 On April 22, 2020, AU announced that it had divested its endowment of fossil fuels, becoming one of the first universities in the United States to completely divest of both direct and indirect fossil fuel holdings.
 Following a student referendum in favor of divestment, the AU board of trustees voted against divesting the endowment in 2014.
 The decision to divest in 2020 came after extensive student campaigning from groups like Fossil Free AU and the undergraduate student government.
 In 2020, Fossil Free AU pushed for a second student referendum on the subject, and the student government released a report on divestment, presented to the board of trustees by student comptroller Robert Zitzmann.

 In early August 2023, Burwell announced she would be stepping down as AU's 15th president but would continue work in AU's Sine Institute for Policy and Politics.
 On July 1, 2024, Jonathan Alger became AU's 16th president.
 Alger named Matthew Eynon, former Associate Vice President of the Massachusetts Institute of Technology (MIT), to lead AU's University Advancement and Strategic Planning.

 In November 2024, it was reported that AU was considering restructuring its SOE, potentially merging it back into the CAS or even dissolving the SOE altogether, due to budget concerns.
 In February 2025, longtime finance professor H. Kent Baker made an undisclosed donation, the largest individual gift in AU's history, in honor of his late wife, Linda.
 The Board of Trustees recognized his transformative gift by renaming the school the Linda A. and H. Kent Baker School of Education, a move that ultimately preserved the school's independent status.

+In May 2026, Alger announced his resignation as AU's 16th president.
+Beginning in July 2026, David Marchick serves AU as interim president until the next president is in place.